Modding the Kodak Reels 8mm Film Digitizer (Firmware Hack)

 • Disabled 3DNR (preserving some detail and rendering of film grain)

-• Full Range fix (metadata in the MP4 file specifying Full Range vs Broadcast range)
+• Full Range fix (metadata in the MP4 file specifying Full Range instead of Broadcast range)

-• Auto Stop (stops capture when it detects that no film is being scanned -- like at the end of a reel)
+• Auto Stop (stops capture when it detects that no film is being scanned)

 • Custom Boot/Shutdown graphic displaying features, instructions, version number and firmware release date

-• Captured folder name to include firmware version number (ie "FilmScnC7.1/Movie/MovieXXXX.MP4")
+• Captured folder name to include firmware version number (ie "FilmScnC7.4/Movie/MovieXXXX.MP4")

 • File Creation Date set to Firmware release date